qMRLab/qMRLab/docs/source/gui_usage.rst

 2.1.1 Method
 ++++++++++++++++
 At the top, you will find a drop-down menu where you can choose the MR acquisition method that you want to be working with.
-An updated list of the available methods is here:
+An updated list of the available methods is here: :ref:`Methods available`

 Note that the *Options* panel will update to the appropriate window according to your selection.
 If you plan to be working mainly with a particular method, select it from the drop-down menu first, and the click on the **Set Default** button next to it.
 Next time you open qMRLab, your preferred method will be selected by default.